 The second element is that for those dependent on small scale trading, their potential customers have no money, and in some instances are not able to repay loans that they have already taken.
 In Somalia, one woman who trades vegetables described how "people can't afford to buy compared to before this outbreak, there are no customers".
-For this woman, there has been no improvement, outlining in August how "because vegetables are more expensive than before I stopped purchasing them.
+In August, she described how her situation continued to deteriorate "because vegetables are more expensive than before I stopped purchasing them.
 If I buy them and bring to the IDP to trade, people will not be able to buy them".
 In Sierra Leone, a woman who sells soap described how she "produces this soap which I give on credit to neighbours and other persons around.
 With the bad creditors, I can barely use the income to buy garri and other condiments to sustain the household."
 This woman further explained that the best she can hope for is to receive payment after two weeks.
-In Bangladesh, the woman who runs the tea stall pointed out how "Our business is with the poor people.
+In Bangladesh, a woman who runs a tea stall pointed out how "Our business is with the poor people.
 When the shop opens, the rickshaw pullers eat a little.
 People have no income, how will they eat?"
+Similarly, a man who runs a rickshaw repair business highlighted how before the lockdown "Some days I got 600 taka, 1000 taka, 800 taka, 500 taka, but today my wife and I worked for 144 taka together.
+The rickshaw pullers do not get a lot of business, so the rickshaw pullers do not want to come to have work done for fear of paying money".
 In Malawi, one woman reported how her "husband operates a bicycle taxi.
 This has been greatly affected since people have reduced their movements.
 Previously, he could ferry children to school and back for a fee.
 But these days this is no longer possible".

-The other day I literally sold nothing the whole day.
-I believe this situation is attributed to scarcity of money due to Covid-19 (Rice Trader, Nsanje, August 2020).
+"The other day I literally sold nothing the whole day.
+I believe this situation is attributed to scarcity of money due to Covid-19."

+(Rice Trader, Nsanje, August 2020).